hjkgrp/text_mining_tools/README.md

 stanza.download('en')
 ```

-If you choose to use pybliometrics to do abstract installs, you can install pybliometrics via pip.
+If you choose to use pybliometrics to do manuscript abstract analysis, you can install pybliometrics via pip.

 ```bash
 pip install pybliometrics